adikabintang/kolor-di-dinding/networking/ospf.md

 ## Link state protocol: OSPF

-1. OSPF is a link state routing protocol: it calculates the "link state" os the metric for shortest path selection.
+1. OSPF is a link state routing protocol: it calculates the "link state" as the metric for shortest path selection.
+Link state is static (the bandwidth capacity of the link), not the dynamic, actual state of the link at a time.
 RIP, on the other hand, is a distance-vector routing which calculates the number of hops as the metric.
 2. OSPF operates by exchanging Link State Advertisement (LSA)
 3. The LSA is kept in a Link State Database (LSDB).
 The LSDB is the same in all routers.
 4. All routers have a full picture of the topology.
 Therefore, it does not scale for a large network.